madisongh/digsigserver/README.md

 Check the `tegraXXX-flashtools-native` recipes in meta-tegra to see if other patches might also be needed.

+### Prerequisites: NXP i.MX bootloader signing
+For signing i.MX bootloader/kernel images, you must obtain the NXP code signing tool (CST) from the [NXP web site](https://www.nxp.com), and unpack them under `/opt/NXP`.
+For example, using version 3.3.1 of CST:

+    $ sudo mkdir -p /opt/NXP
+	$ sudo tar -C /opt/NXP -x -f cst-3.3.1.tgz

+You can use a different top-level path than `/opt/NXP` by settin gthe environment variable DIGSIGSERVER_IMX_CST_BASE.
+Multiple versions of CST are supported; the client includes the needed version in its request.

 ### Prerequisites: Kernel module signing
 For kernel module signing, your Linux distribution must have the `sign-file` tool at `/usr/src/linux-headers-$(uname -r)/scripts/sign-file`, and that version of the